+- Locations

+- Nodes

+- Groups

+- Jukeboxes

 - Tape Drives

-- Magazines
+- · Magazines

 - Pools

 - Volumes

-Please refer to the MDMS section in the guide to operations for more information on configuration and operation.
+Please refer to the MDMS section in the Guide to Operations for more information on configuration and operation.

-If you upgrading from SLS/MDMS V2.x you can convert the SLS/MDMS V2.x symbols and database to the MDMS V3.0 database.
-Use the procedure described in the appendix of the guide to operations.
+If you are upgrading from SLS/MDMS V2.x you can convert the SLS/MDMS V2.x symbols and database to the MDMS V3 database.
+Use the procedures described in the Guide to Operations Appendix E.2.